Colorado Prenuptial Agreement

 Division of Assets, Alimony & More

-Prenuptial agreements address property and financial issues in the event of the couple’s subsequent divorce.
+A Colorado prenuptial agreement can address property and financial issues in the event of the couple’s subsequent divorce.
 These agreements are typically signed when one party has, or expects to have, substantial property or income, but this is not always the case.
-Prenuptial agreements may also be contemplated when one spouse has considerable pre-marital debt.
-These agreements can provide reassurance for those who enter into marriage that in the event of their later divorce, their pre-marital assets will not be divided, and they won’t be burdened with their spouse’s pre-marital debt.
+A Colorado prenuptial agreement may also be contemplated when one spouse has considerable pre-marital debt.
+These agreements can provide reassurance for those who enter into marriage that, in the event of their later divorce, their pre-marital assets will not be divided, and they won’t be burdened with their spouse’s pre-marital debt.

 Prenuptial agreements can offer peace of mind during marriage and can minimize hostilities over dividing up assets and liabilities in the event of a divorce.
 Given the permanent effects marital agreements can have, both parties should have the agreement drafted and reviewed by an attorney so that all possible consequences are fully understood.
 These agreements should also be prepared as far in advance of the wedding to avoid a spouse later claiming that they felt forced to enter into the agreement on the eve of marriage, which could potentially result in the agreement being found null and void.

 What are the Requirements of a Valid Prenup?

 Are you and your potential, soon-to-be spouse considering a prenuptial agreement, but have no idea how one is valid within the State of Colorado?
 Obviously, no one enters into a marriage thinking that they’ll eventually end up getting divorced; however, divorces happen, and prenuptial agreements are a way to simplify the divorce process if and when that time comes.